 Pillar 3: Growing Innovative Capabilities

 Growing our technical capabilities requires coordination of activities that strengthen LLNL's missions, which means leveraging the collaboration hub in several ways.
 The AI3 will facilitate the transition of collaboration hub projects to Lab programs, channeling the latter's needs and directions back into the hub and supporting cross-program activities with AI and HPC expertise.
 Ultimately, to carry out LLNL's institutional AI strategy, we are investing in people, tools, and infrastructure.
-Learn more about our mission impact.
+Learn more about our mission impact, and browse a list of selected high-impact publications.

 Working with external partners from industry and academia is crucial for the AI3, for many reasons, and can be a “win” for everyone involved.
 Most work advancing AI is outside the Lab, and we need to be fully engaged in it.
 For our part, the Lab can offer important and unique multidisciplinary, funded science applications.
 We can coordinate multi-partner expertise focused on applications, and we bring visibility and influence with sponsors and government partners.
 Strong external engagement will help bring new capabilities and tools to Lab programs and missions, as well as build support for LLNL with industry and academic leaders.

 We are proud to partner with commercial entities, the ATOM consortium, and academic institutions.
 We look forward to forming additional collaborations in the coming months.
 Initial commercial collaborators include the following: